-Whenever an engine (TE or SM) loads an atom, it caches it for future use.
+Whenever a Transaction Engine (TE) or a Storage Manager (SM) loads an atom, it caches it for future use.
 The typical scenario is as follows.

-If another TE requires the same data, it can choose to fetch it from either the first TE or from an SM.
-Fetching from a TE is preferred since the SM may have to read it from disk.
+If another TE requires the same data, it can fetch it from either the first TE or an SM.
+Fetching from a TE is preferred since the SM may have to read it from the disk.
 Internal metadata (in the Catalog atoms) keeps track of which TEs and SMs have a copy of any given piece of data.
-Each TE also keeps track of how fast the other engines in the database respond - see ping-timeout property.
-In this way the TE attempts to fetch data from the fastest source.
+Each TE also tracks how fast the other processes (both TEs and SMs) in the database respond - see ping-timeout property.
+In this way, the TE attempts to fetch data from the fastest source.

-When a cached data item is changed by another TE (that also has it cached), the same metadata ensures that every engine is sent a copy of the change.
-Copies of the data in other TEs are effectively locked to prevent concurrent updates (it’s not quite that simple due to NuoDB’s isolation modes).
-The SMs commit the change (see architecture/system-architecture.adoc#database-writes) and then any TE with the data cached updates its copy also.
+When a cached data item is changed by another TE (that also has it cached), the same metadata ensures that every TE is sent a copy of the change.
+Copies of the data in other TEs may be locked to prevent concurrent updates (it’s not quite that simple due to NuoDB’s isolation modes).
+The SMs commit the change (see Commit Protocol) and then every TE with the data cached, updates its copy also.